anusii/notepod/exercises/Ex2_MyFirstNote.md

 ## Make a note<a name="make_note"></a>

-By default, the Podnotes app opens on the create new note page, or you can get to this page by selecting `Home` in the menu.
+By default, the Notepod app opens on the create new note page, or you can get to this page by selecting `Home` in the menu.

-In `Note Title`` field, enter a title for your note.
+In `Note Title` field, enter a title for your note.

 Below the Note Title field, enter the text of your note using markdown.